Gruntfuggly/auto-align/README.md

 By default, an extra space is inserted after the separator to aid readability.
 If you don't want this, set this flag to false.

+`autoAlign.repositionCursor`

+Normally, after formatting, an attempt is made to reposition the cursor somewhere sensible.
+If this gets annoying, you can disable this by setting this to false.

 ## Credits

 I shamelessly stole the alignment code from [dakara](https://marketplace.visualstudio.com/search?term=publisher%3A%22dakara%22&target=VSCode&category=All%20categories&sortBy=Relevance)'s [Transformer](https://marketplace.visualstudio.com/items?itemName=dakara.transformer) extension.